Prince-John/EL9115_interactive_config/README.md

 ## Configuration Details

-The SPI configuration is write only.
-An 8 bit word is written in each transaction, I've specified the word structure below.
+The SPI configuration for EL9115 is write only.
+An 8 bit word must be written in each transaction, I've specified the word structure below.

  Data word: $[b_7 \ b_6 \ b_5 \ b_4 \ b_3 \ b_2 \ b_1 \ b_0]$